99designs/gqlgen/docs/content/recipes/migration-0.11.md

 ![Anatomy of a request](/request_anatomy.png)

 The tracing interface has also been removed, tracing stats are now measured in core (eg time to parse query) and made available on the operation/response contexts.
-Much of the old interface was designed so that users of a tracer dont need to know which extension points it was listening to, the new handler extensions have the same goal.
+Much of the old interface was designed so that users of a tracer don't need to know which extension points it was listening to, the new handler extensions have the same goal.

 ### Backward compatibility